Best POS System for Restaurants in 2026 | The Restaurant HQ

 We may earn from vendors via affiliate links or sponsorships.
 This might affect product placement on our site, but not the content of our reviews.
 See our Terms of Use for details.

 I compared dozens of popular restaurant POS systems to find the eight best products on the market.
 My latest guide covers pricing, features, ease of use, and best use cases for each.
-Our readers often request user-friendly suggestions, so that took precedence when I weighed the top systems for restaurants.
+Our readers often request user-friendly suggestions, so that took precedence when I weighed the top restaurant systems.

 Best restaurant POS systems compared